 This soup is great to serve as is topped with some lemon wedges.
 It has amazing immunity-boosting ingredients.

 To make it heartier, serve it with some crusty bread to dip in the broth or a salad.

 - Use thickly cut carrots & celery so that the veggies don’t overcook during pressure cooking.

 - Use freshly minced garlic and fresh parsley to garnish for maximum flavor.

 - Add a rosemary sprig to the instant pot before pressure cooking for extra flavor.

-- If you don't have boneless, skinless chicken breasts or thighs, you can still make this soup.
+- You can still make this soup if you don't have boneless, skinless chicken breasts or thighs.
 After pressure cooking, discard the bones and skin when shredding the chicken.